MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

 ## Before you start

 The following documentation is intended to be a step-by-step process for setting up AA4AM manually.
-However, **it is recommended that you use the [Center of Excellence Command Line Interface (coe-cli)](https://github.com/microsoft/coe-starter-kit/tree/main/coe-cli#readme) to assist in automating these steps**.
+However, **it's recommended that you use the [Center of Excellence Command Line Interface (coe-cli)](https://github.com/microsoft/coe-starter-kit/tree/main/coe-cli#readme) to assist in automating these steps**.
 This document will provide details and context for the actions that are performed by the coe-cli and act as a reference for those who want to know the specifics of each step in the process.

 ## Document structure